FunnyWolf/Viper/docs/en/guide/issues.md

-# Summary of questions
+# Issues

-# Summary of installation problems
+# Installation Problem Summary

-## Redis startup failed
+## redis fails to start

-+ low docker version
+- Low docker version
+  It is recommended to use version 24 or higher.
+You can use `docker version` to check.

-+ Low operating system kernel version
+- Low operating system kernel version

-Please use ubuntu22 or higher
+  Please use ubuntu22 or a higher version.

-## After the installation is completed, the 502 error is reported.
+## Encounter a 502 error when accessing the Web page after installation

-[[BUG] 安装完成后访问Web页面时报502错误 · Issue #178 · FunnyWolf/Viper](https://github.com/FunnyWolf/Viper/issues/178)
+[[BUG] Encounter a 502 error when accessing the Web page after installation · Issue #178 · FunnyWolf/Viper](https://github.com/FunnyWolf/Viper/issues/178)

-This problem is caused by telecom operators blocking filtering, and can be avoided by switching networks (usually clients switch hotspots and proxy nodes).
+This problem is caused by the blocking and filtering of telecom operators.
+It can be avoided by switching the network (usually the client switches to a hotspot or switches the proxy node).

 ## Install Viper on Mac

-+ Docker does not support Mac itself`network_mode:"host"`, so it is not recommended to install Viper natively on Mac
+- Docker on Mac itself does not support `network_mode:"host"`, so it is not recommended to install Viper natively on Mac.
+- The installation process is the same as that on Linux.
+The `docker-compose.yml` is generated using the following script.

 ```shell
 tee docker-compose.yml <<-'EOF'